nlesc-nano/ceiba/paper/paper.md

 ```
 that will create a `monte_carlo.csv` file containing the dataset.

 The example presented above is of course trivial and does not necessitate the collaborative efforts of multiple people.
-In real-life applications if each job could be : a computationally expensive quantum mechanical calculation of the properties of a given molecular structure, the molecular-dynamics based simulation of the docking between two large proteins etc ...
+In real-life applications each job could for example be a computationally expensive quantum mechanical calculation of the properties of a given molecular structure or the molecular-dynamics based simulation of the docking between two large proteins.
 We hope that for these cases, where each job can require up to several days of calculation on a super-computer, *Ceiba* can provide a easy solution to orchectrate the creation of the database an insure its consistency.

 # Acknowledgements